AdobeDocs/experience-manager-assets-essentials.en/help/using/search.md

 ## Saved searches {#saved-search}

 Search functionality is quite easy to use in [!DNL Assets Essentials].
-From within the search box, you can not only just type a keyword and press return to see the results, you can also quickly search again for your recently searched keywords in a single click.
+From within the search box, you can not only type a keyword and press return to see the results, you can also quickly search again for your recently searched keywords in a single click.

 You can also filter the search results based on specific criteria around metadata and type of assets.
 For frequently used filters, to improve the search experience, [!DNL Assets Essentials] lets you save the search parameters.
 You can then select the saved search to search and apply the filter with just a single click as well.